THE WESTERN GOLF ALLIANCE

 So we met this guy named "Champ" and started talking to him casually as we played the first few holes.
 He was a local in La Jolla, who played golf 4-5 times a week.
 He was wearing a Yankees polo-style shirt, but we didn't hold it against him.
 After a while, someone asked him if he was from New York, and he said no, but he used to "work in the Yankees organization."
 So we asked him what he did, thinking he was maybe in security or ticket sales or something, and he said, "I was the hitting coach."

 Okay ... so the lights start to go on.
-Pete notices this big ring he's wearing, and reluctantly Champ shows us that it is a 1984 NL Championship ring ... as he was an outfielder on the San Diego Padres that season.
+Peter notices this big ring he's wearing, and reluctantly Champ shows us that it is a 1984 NL Championship ring ... as he was an outfielder on the San Diego Padres that season.
 So we talk a bit about the 1984 Padres, with Steve Garvey and Dave Winfield, and about the '84 Tigers that were so dominant, and soon the round was over.
-A little later we realized ... we never found out Champ's real name!!
+We ended the round in great spirits, shook hands with Champ, and parted ways, only later to realize ... we never found out Champ's real name!!

 John Junior "Champ" Summers